dke-kgolap/demo/README.md

 ## KG Lakehouse

-The source code for the KG Lakehouse are provided in this [repository](https://anonymous.4open.science/r/kgolap-4C60).
+The source code for the KG Lakehouse is provided in this [repository](https://anonymous.4open.science/r/kgolap-4C60).

 ### How to build the KG Lakehouse?